haiduc32/haiduc32.github.com/_posts/2016-04-03-esp8266-arduino-iot-hub.md

 Now you should be in the position to witness the magic of IoT Hubs, connecting your devices to the cloud.

+**Afterthoughts** Security!
+Security!
+Security!
+If you want to do more than just blink some leds, you probably should think about setting the TLS properly.
+The sketch has no certificate validation, so anyone can impersonate the Azure IoT Hub and intercept all the traffic, or issue messages to your device.
+So that's one.
+Second, SAS token is best to be constructed inside your sketch, then asking your service (whatever api you're building) for a newer token every x (put a measure of time in here).
+Yes, that's not that easy, and you'll need to get the time, hash the string and Base64 it (there are arduino libraries out there).

 Drop a comment, a question or share it with the world ;)